 If you fail to file your annual report on time, the state will declare your LLC delinquent and you’ll incur a late fee two months after the original due date.
 Failing to submit your report while in delinquent status may result in the business’s dissolution.
 Go to the Secretary of State’s “File an Annual Report” webpage for additional information.

-Learn more about annual reports.
+Learn more about annual reports on our annual report definition page.

 As you near the last stages of finalizing your LLC’s registration, there may be some additional requirements and questions about what to do after the business is set up.
 Consider the following topics and make the best-informed business decisions.